code11/engine/docs/docs/quick-start-tutorial/state-as-communication-channel.md

 `addNewTodo` producer is doing a couple of interesting things:

-1. We use `Get.newTodo.title` instead of `Observe.newTodo.title`.
+1. It uses `Get.newTodo.title` instead of `Observe.newTodo.title`.
    [Get](/docs/api/get) is another macro, which provides a function to get live value from the state.
 It is very useful when our producer is doing something asynchronous and needs a value from state at a later time.
-Or as is the case now, it allow us to access a value without `Observe`ing it.
-A `producer` or `view` gets triggered every time anything it `Observe` changes.
-We don't want `addNewTodo` producer to get called whenever `newTodo.title` changes, we are only interested in changes in `pressedTodoFormKey`
+Or as is the case now, it allow accessing a value without `Observe`ing it.

+   A `producer` or `view` gets triggered every time anything it `Observe` changes. `addNewTodo` producer should not get called whenever `newTodo.title` changes.
+It is only interested in changes in `newTodoIntent`
-2. We added a guard in starting of the producer, which checks if state is valid for execution of this producer.
+2. Notice that a guard has been added in starting of the producer, which checks if state is valid for execution of this producer.
 This is a common pattern in Engine apps, since it recommends creating small, single-responsibility producers.
-Here we check if the key user has pressed is the `Enter` key, if it isn't, we don't want to do anything in this producer.
+The guard checks if the intent of newTodo is to commit it, if it isn't, this producer should not do anything.

-In the spirit of single-responsibility producers, let's add another producer to cancel adding a new todo if user presses Escape key.
+In the spirit of single-responsibility producers, another producer can be created to cancel adding a new todo if user presses Escape key.

 ```tsx
 const cancelAddingTodo: producer = ({